datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

   Forgejo instance related information separate from the Git repositories host by that instance.
 The latter will just be a standard collection of bare Git repositories (with an annex).
+- we bind the host's configuration at `/etc/forgejo` to the location Forgejo expects in the container
 - the name of the container is set to `forgejo`, while the corresponding systemd service is called `container-forgejo`.
 - the `forgejo` container will only expose port `3000` for http(s)